This is based on a trip I did to the Omo Valley tribes in Ethiopia with two others.

 You may have to budget 50 US dollars a day when doing it yourself just in case, but it will be much cheaper than a tour still.
 It’s also better not to go in a big group as getting a lift you may not be able to get everyone in the car.

-Your guide and maybe 3 people maximum should be good.
+Your guide and maybe three people maximum should be good.

 If you are heading to the Omo Valley tribes I hope this advice will come in handy and you have a great time.

-This is the guide I recommend for travelling to Ethiopia:
+This is the guide I recommend for travelling to Ethiopia that has an in-depth section on the Omo Valley: